neeraj-laad/user-app-build-deploy/README.md

 # ...
 TBD

-This is just a proposed express.js application.
-It can be used as the beginning of a project by modifying the app.js and working from there.
-It can also be completely replaced with an existing node.js application.
+This is just a simple express.js application along with a devfile.yaml that provides locations for a Dockerfile (convert this source into a container image), and a deployment manifest (deploy the containerized application).